haasDev/tic-tac-toe/README.md

 # tic-tac-toe
 Tic tac toe game that allows a user to play against the computer.
-Utilizes
+Utilizes Jade for templating, sass for styling and jQuery.